 AWS deployment example

-AWS provides a cloud infrastructure with all the services and computing power you need to provide a reliable, cloud deployment platform for Qlik Sense that can performance, regardless of unexpected changes in demand, and concurrency.
+AWS provides a cloud infrastructure with all the services and computing power you need to provide a reliable cloud deployment platform for Qlik Sense that can perform regardless of unexpected changes in demand, and concurrency.

 Qlik Sense single-node deployment on AWS